-When I first became a believer in Jesus, I wish I had learned these Bible study principles!
+When I first became a follower in Jesus, I wish I had learned these Bible study principles!

 The following basic principles will serve you well if you will learn them, and use them as you read and study your Bible the rest of your life.

-- Holy Spirit authored the Bible, the final written revelation of God to humanity.
+- Holy Spirit authored the Bible, the final, complete written revelation of God to all humanity.
 He is the final Source and Arbiter of the Bible.
 Questions?
 Ask Holy Spirit.
 All literature about the Bible is written by fallible, imperfect humans.
 Holy Spirit uses the Bible to transform lives; you do not.

 - When reading and studying the Bible, be diligent and careful to believe what you read, not read what you believe.